Philadelphia Learjet 55 Air Ambulance Crash (XA-UCI) — NTSB Preliminary Report

 Aviation Accident Litigation

-Separate from the NTSB’s safety mission, civil litigation following a fatal air ambulance accident can involve preservation of evidence, coordination of technical inspections, and detailed review of operator records and component histories, as described in our overview of aviation accident litigation.
-Because this event includes fatalities onboard and on the ground, civil claims can involve multiple claimant categories and damages types, each requiring careful documentation and causation analysis.
+Separate from the NTSB’s safety role, civil litigation following a fatal air ambulance accident can involve evidence preservation, coordinated technical inspections, and detailed analysis of operator records and component histories, as described in our overview of aviation wrongful death claims.
+Because this event involved fatalities both onboard and on the ground, the civil exposure can extend across multiple claimant groups with different categories of damages.
+That distinction can significantly affect how evidence is preserved and how causation issues are presented.

 MICHIGAN OFFICE